AsimovPlatform/protoflow/README.md

 > be appropriate for that block availability to be featured-gated so as to
 > enable developers to opt out of those dependencies.

+#### Block implementation notes

+- Blocks must not panic; use other error-handling strategies.
+Ideally, block implementations should be robust and infallible.
+When that's not possible, consider encoding errors by having the output message type be an enum (cf.
+  Rust's `Result`) or consider having a dedicated error output port.
+If truly necessary, abort block execution by returning a `BlockError`.
+- Blocks should not generally spawn threads.
+- Blocks should document their system resource requirements, if any.
+- Blocks should use the [`tracing`] crate for logging any errors, warnings, and debug output.
+However, since tracing is an optional feature and dependency, do make sure to feature-gate any use of tracing behind a `#[cfg(feature = "tracing")]` guard.

 - - -

 [![Share on Twitter](https://img.shields.io/badge/share%20on-twitter-03A9F4?logo=twitter)](https://twitter.com/share?url=https://github.com/asimov-platform/protoflow&text=Protoflow)